 A bit of recent history is important to know about Berlin.
 After World War Two, the US and its Allies shared administrative responsibilities for Berlin.
 However, in 1948, when the Western Allies extended the currency reform in the Western zones of Germany to the three western sectors of Berlin, the Soviet Union imposed a blockade on the access routes to and from West Berlin, which lay entirely inside Soviet-controlled territory.

 West Berlin was surrounded by East German territory, and East Germany proclaimed the Eastern part as its capital, a move that was not recognized by the western powers.
 East Berlin included most of the historic center of the city.
 East Germany began the building of the Berlin Wall between East and West Berlin, and events escalated to a tank standoff at Checkpoint Charlie.
 West Berlin was now de facto a part of West Germany with a unique legal status, while East Berlin was de facto a part of East Germany.
 The military manned Checkpoint Charlie was one of the only open gate area to cross from one side of Berlin to the other.
-It is now a tourist photo-op location.
+This crossing is now a popular tourist photo-op location.

 One place you can’t miss is the impressive 18th century Brandenburg Gate, a neoclassical monument, built on the orders of Prussian king Frederick William II after the successful restoration of order during the early Batavian Revolution.
 Featuring 12 Doric columns and featuring a classical goddess statue on a four horse chariot.
 Berlin as was Germany, was reunified in October 1990.
-Reminders of the city’s turbulent 20th-century history include its touching Holocaust memorial and the Berlin Wall’s graffiti painted remains.
+Reminders of the city’s turbulent 20th-century history include its touching Holocaust memorial and parts of the Berlin Wall’s graffiti painted remains.

 The Konzerthaus, or Concert Hall, is home of the Berlin Symphony Orchestra, and stands between the two cathedrals.
-The Museum Island in the River Spree houses five museums built from 1830 to 1930 and is a UNESCO World Heritage site.
+The central Museum Island in the River Spree houses five museums built from 1830 to 1930 and is a UNESCO World Heritage site.
 Also in the Island, The Alte Nationalgalerie, or Old National Gallery, is a gallery showing a collection of Neoclassical, Romantic, Impressionist and early Modernist artwork, part of the Berlin National Gallery, which in turn is part of the Staatliche Museen zu Berlin, the Berlin State Museum.
 It is the original building of the National Gallery, whose holdings are now housed in several additional buildings.
-A cruise along the River Spree and its canals is one many visitors enjoy.
+For something relaxing, a cruise along the River Spree and its canals is one many visitors enjoy.

 An art, music and history lovers dream, Berlin is home to over 130 museums and more than 40 theaters and stages and 3 opera houses.
 There’s also a vibrant nightlife of clubs throughout the city.